Isko Moreno: Early life

+Domagoso's mother Rosario's grave at San Agustin Church (Manila).

 Francisco Moreno Domagoso is the only child of Visayan parents Joaquin Copias Domagoso (1930–1995), a stevedore at Manila's North Harbor, from San Jose de Buenavista, Antique, and Rosario Moreno (1946–2020) from Allen, Northern Samar, a housewife, laundrywoman and garlic peeler.
 Isko's parents were not married when he was born and he has older half-siblings from his father's first family.
 Born and raised in the slums of Tondo, Manila where he was once nicknamed as "Scott", Moreno spent his childhood in poverty: at age 10, he made a living as a waste picker, drove a passenger pedicab and rummaged through restaurant garbage bins for leftover food that his mother would recook for dinner.
 Moreno attended Rosauro Almario Elementary School and Tondo High School, both public schools in Tondo, Manila.
 From his savings, Moreno briefly enrolled in maritime engineering at the Philippine Maritime Institute in 1992, for one semester every year, but dropped out when he entered the entertainment business after he was discovered in 1993 by a talent scout who encouraged him to audition for That's Entertainment, a popular teen-variety show, as a way for him to relieve his family's poverty.
 Moreno subsequently got the part and adopted the screen name "Isko Moreno" using his mother's surname.